Ivo-Evans/notes/node-and-networks/modularity/third-party-modules/express.md

 server.post('add-photo', authenticate, addPhoto)
 ```

 In this example, authenticate could either be a function you wrote yourself, or a third-party function.
 Just like the handlers we considered above, authenticate should have a req, res and next parameter.
-It will typically work by changing the properties of req and res before calling next().
+It will typically work by changing the properties of req and res before calling next() or res.send() (for instance if authentication failed).

 ### adding middleware with server.use()